-The financial result before tax for 2015 is loss in the amount of BGN 718 thousand.
-The main part of the expenses is related to the financial cost - BGN 609 thousand.
+The financial result before tax for 2015 is loss in the amount of BGN 27,623 thousands.
+The impairment cost are the main part of the expenses -35%, the expenses related to investment properties are 34% and the financial costs are -31% of the total expenses.